tzach/capstan-lein-plugin/README.md

 # capstan-lein-plugin

-A Leiningen plugin to generate a Capstan clojure project skeleton
+A Leiningen plugin to generate a Capstan project skeleton

-Capstan[2] is a tool for rapidly building and running your application on OSv.
+**[Capstan]**(https://github.com/cloudius-systems/capstan) is a tool for rapidly building and running your application on OSv.
 Capstan is as simple and fast as using Docker for creating containers, but the result is a complete virtual machine image that will run on any hypervisor with OSv support.